onecloudemoji/onecloudemoji.github.io/_posts/2022-12-21-lemonsqueezy.md

 ---
-title: "Build you a lemonsqueezy"
+title: "Build you a LemonSqueezy"
 date: 2022-12-21
 categories:
   - learning